Types of Giving

 From establishing scholarships to volunteer-led career panels, guest lectures, curriculum development, specialized grants and matching gifts, we welcome the opportunity for meaningful engagement.
 Contact us to discuss your ideas.

-Legacy Giving – Wills, Trusts, Stocks, Assets
+Planned Giving – Wills, Trusts, Stocks, Assets

 To maximize your gift’s impact, we will guide you through the process.
 Contact us to discuss your options.
 If you have already arranged such a gift, please let us know so that we can recognize your generosity.
 As with all gifts to Seattle Colleges Foundation, we respect the wishes of donors who prefer to remain anonymous.